deficollective/defiscan/src/content/protocols/morpho.md

 In addition to that, morpho is also accessible through several interfaces such as [monarchlend](https://www.monarchlend.xyz), [summer.fi](https://summer.fi/borrow?protocol=morphoblue), [DefiSaver](https://app.defisaver.com/morpho), [Instadapp](https://defi.instadapp.io/metamorpho), and [Contango](https://app.contango.xyz/).

-Finally, [lite.morpho.org](https://lite.morpho.org/) provides access to Morpho on Polygon, Optimism, and World.
+Finally, [lite.morpho.org](https://lite.morpho.org/) provides access to Morpho on Polygon, Optimism, and World Chain.

 > Accessibility score: Low

 ## Conclusion

 The Morpho Ethereum mainnet protocol achieves _Low_ centralization scores for the _Chain_ and _Accessibility_ dimensions.
-The upgradeability of the `MORPHO` token that is not protected with an onchain governance system and _Exit Window_ and its trusted Chainlink dependency result in _Medium_ _Upgradeability_, _Exit Window_ and _Autonomy_ risks and Stage 1 decentralization.
+The upgradeability of the `MORPHO` token that is not protected with an onchain governance system and _Exit Window_ and its trusted Chainlink dependency result in _Medium_ _Upgradeability_, _Exit Window_ and _Autonomy_ risks and **Stage 1** decentralization.

-The protocol could reach Stage 2 by transferring control over the `MORPHO` permissions to onchain governance with a sufficient _Exit Window_ and implementing a fallback mechanism around the Chainlink oracle (or Chainlink adopting a Security Council setup for its own multisig account).
+The protocol could advance to **Stage 2** by; 1) transferring control over the `MORPHO` permissions to onchain governance with a 30-day _Exit Window_ and 2) implementing a fallback mechanism around the Chainlink oracle dependency (or Chainlink adopting a Security Council setup for its own multisig account).

 > Overall score: Stage 1